mark-watson/SwiftAI-book/manuscript/intro.md

 # Setting Up Swift For Command Line Development

-Except for the last chapter that uses Xcode for developing a complete macOS/iOS/iPadOS example application, I assume that you will work through the book examples using the command line and your favorite editor.
+Except for the last chapter in this book that uses Xcode for developing a complete macOS/iOS/iPadOS example application, I assume that you will work through the book examples using the command line and your favorite editor.
 If you want to use Xcode for the command line examples, you can open the Swift package file on the command line and open Xcode using, for example:

 {linenos=off}
 ~~~~~~~~